-Tilley Farm hosts the Companion Animal and Equine Practitioner Training Clinics and the clinics are held in spring and autumn.
-If the demand is high, summer clinics may also be organised.
-The training clinics are six days long and currently cost £505.00 per training clinic which does not include food or accommodation.
+Tilley Farm hosts the Companion Animal and Equine Practitioner Training Clinics and Modules the clinics are held in spring and autumn.
+The training clinics are five days long and we have added three day modules for people who cannot take much time away from home or work.
+The cost for the clinics and modules does not include food or accommodation.
 The two training programmes are different and qualifying as a Companion Animal Practitioner does not enable you to work with equines and vice versa.

-The training clinics tend to book up very quickly and early applications are recommended.
+The training clinics and modules tend to book up very quickly and early applications are recommended.

 A list of local accommodation is listed here.